A Great Acceleration Drill

 Acceleration Drill – Band Resisted 3 Cone Read & React:

-• 1.
-Each athlete has a band around their waist; a band with the appropriate resistance for each one.
+• Each athlete has a band around their waist, with the appropriate resistance for each.

-• 2.
-Place 3 three cones 4-5 yards in front of the athletes and place the cones 2-3 yards apart from each other.
+• Place 3 cones 4-5 yards in front of the athletes, and place them 2-3 yards apart.

-• 3.
-The cones are numbered 1 through 3 or different in color.
+• The cones are numbered 1 through 3 or are different in color.

-• 4.
-The instructor yells out a number and the athletes must explode to that cone and tap it.
+• The instructor yells out a number, and the athletes must explode to that cone and tap it.

-• 5.
-The athlete then shuffles back always facing the middle (in other words they never turn their back to the cones).
+• The athlete then shuffles back, always facing the middle (in other words, they never turn their back to the cones).

-• 6.
-Each time the athletes start or when they return, they are to do a split step (squared up athletic stance).
-Coming out of the split step is a very common movement pattern in sports.
+• Each time the athletes start or return, they are to take a split step (squared-up athletic stance).
+The split step is a very common movement pattern in sports.

 This drill teaches the athletes to accelerate on angles as well as forward.
 The band enforces a forward lean.
-Plus, the band increases the force production during the down and back push off.
+Plus, the band increases force production during the down-and-back push-off.

-This drill, along with many others sports performance drills, increases the skill of acceleration and all the components that make up good acceleration for multi-directional sports.
+This drill, along with many other sports performance drills, improves acceleration skills and the components that underlie good acceleration in multi-directional sports.

 A typical workout for more advanced athletes would consist of 4-5 sets of 10-12 seconds and 45-90 second recovery.
-I don’t have the time in a typical training session to allow for longer more appropriate rest periods but it is enough so they can still put forth full effort.
+I don’t have the time in a typical training session to allow for longer, more appropriate rest periods, but it is enough for them to still put forth full effort.

 Scroll to Top